 How many shipwrecks are there in the ocean?

 Although it is difficult to estimate accurately, it is believed that there are more than 3 million shipwrecks in the ocean worldwide.

 What happens to bodies in shipwrecks?

-Just like with marine animals that die at sea, they are decomposed of by different types of sea life, until nothing is left behind.
+Just like marine animals that die at sea, they are decomposed by different types of sea life until nothing is left behind.
 This is why bodies are never seen at shipwrecks.